ASSERT-KTH/ci-hackathon/site/tech.md

 ## Tangible output technology

-### Reaktorhallen unique setup

 We have setup hardware bridges to exploit the unique space of reaktorhallen.
 Participants have the opportunity to hook on two hardware interfaces

+### Light fixtures

-- [Light fixtures](lights).
-We will setup 20 light fixtures in reaktorhallen, which can be controlled through a simple web interface.
+We will setup 20 [light fixtures](lights) in reaktorhallen, which can be controlled through a simple web interface.
 Hackathon participants can use the [ligth fixtures emulator](https://github.com/KTH/ci-hackathon/tree/master/resources/emulators/lights) to prepare their piece of CI art.
 The same code can be reused to control real light fixtures on the day of the hackathon.
 More documentation about this interface is available [here](https://github.com/KTH/ci-hackathon/tree/master/resources/emulators/lights)
-- The organ.

-### The reverb of the hall

-Impulse response files recorded in the reactor hall can be used to simulate its reverb in the computer.
-[Read more here](https://github.com/KTH/ci-hackathon/tree/master/resources/impulse-response_of_reaktorhallen/) or go to `resources/impulse-response_of_reaktorhallen`.

 ### Visualization